This homemade coconut oil toothpaste recipe is simple and fun to prepare and also much safer and healthier for your teeth.

-We are all aware that most commercial toothpastes contain a lot of toxic ingredients.
+We are all aware that most commercial toothpastes contain a lot of unsafe ingredients.
 Of course, there’s natural toothpaste in stores, whose 100% natural composition is quite appealing.
-But why pay for something you can make yourself for the fraction of the cost?
+But why pay for toothpaste when you can make your own homemade toothpaste with coconut oil, for the fraction of the cost?

-This coconut oil toothpaste recipe is simple and fun to make, and also much safer and healthier for your teeth.
+This coconut toothpaste is simple and fun to make, and also much safer and healthier for your teeth!
 Remember to use a soft brush that will allow a pleasant massage on your gums.
-This homemade toothpaste recipe will not foam because it doesn’t contain sodium sulfate so if you like that feature so much, coconut oil toothpaste is not for you.
+This coconut oil and baking soda toothpaste will not foam because it doesn’t contain sodium sulfate so if you like that feature so much, this coconut oil toothpaste is not for you then.

-This natural coconut oil toothpaste recipe is also quite tasty, so there will be no problem for your children to use it as well.
+This homemade toothpaste with coconut oil is also quite tasty, so there will be no problem for your children to use it as well.

-Advantages of using this homemade coconut oil toothpaste recipe:
+Advantages of using this coconut oil baking soda toothpaste:

 - Very pleasant, fresh taste